 operation and behaviour detail what class of Event is being performed.
 By default this should always be Record and RecordEvidence, respectively.

-In the attributes section you should also add the required DataTrails attributes arc_description and arc_display_type to represent Event Description and Event Type.
+In the attributes section you should also add the required DataTrails attributes arc_description and arc_display_type to represent Event Description and Event Type from the UI.

 ---steps:- step:action:EVENTS_CREATEdescription:Record event against My First Container.asset_label:assets/<asset-id> operation:Recordbehaviour:RecordEvidenceevent_attributes:arc_description:Inspection Eventarc_display_type:Inspection